-Effective January 27, 2014, our Board of Directors has reduced the number of directors from five to four directors, and has nominated the persons set forth below for election at the annual meeting.
-The reduction in the number of directors was due to the death of director Joseph E. Rodrigues during 2013.
+Our Board of Directors has fixed the number of directors at four, and has nominated the persons set forth below for election at the annual meeting.
 Unless otherwise specified, proxies will be voted in favor of the election as directors of the following four persons for a term of one year and until their successors are elected and qualified.

-Name Age Principal Occupations and Positions and Specific Experience, Qualifications, Attributes or Skills Director Since Ittille nge Experience, Qualifications, Intributes of Skitis Since Steven J. Bresky 60 Director, Seaboard Corporation; President and 2005 Chief Executive Officer (since July 2006), Seaboard Corporation; Manager, Seaboard Flour (since 2006).
+Name Age Principal Occupations and Positions and Specific Experience, Qualifications, Attributes or Skills Director Since Steven J. Bresky 61 Director, Seaboard Corporation; President and Chief Executive Officer (since July 2006), Seaboard Corporation; Manager, Seaboard Flour (since 2006).
 Mr. Bresky is particularly qualified to be a Director of Seaboard based on his experience in working for Seaboard for more than 30 years, including acting as President of Seaboard Corporation and as President of Seaboard's Overseas Division.
+2005 David A. Adamsen 63 Director and Member of Audit Committee, Seaboard Corporation; former Vice President - Wholesale Sales (January 2009-2010), C&S Wholesale Grocers (wholesale food distribution company).
+Mr. Adamsen has worked for more than 35 years in the food, food distribution, and food manufacturing businesses.
+His experience and knowledge make him qualified as a Director for Seaboard.
+1995